sinalalebakhsh/sinalalebakhsh/README.md

-<p align="center">I like technology, In this way I want to know discovering vulnerabilities.</p>
+<p>I like technology, In this way I want to know discovering vulnerabilities.</p>

-<p align="center">After learning Python language,I learning Golang now.
+<p>After learning Python language,I learning Golang now.
 Along with learning the Go language, I gain experience with technologies related to vulnerability discovery for web applications.</p>

 ---